 To avail of any financial instrument, you are required to provide a few of your personal details.
 This is because customer identification is a key part of the system.
 A KYC (Know Your Customer) is helpful for financial institutions to restrict money laundering and financial crimes.
 Further, the Reserve Bank of India (RBI) has made it mandatory for all financial institutions to carry out customer identification protocols by collecting documents and verifying them for legitimacy.

-Let us understand the meaning of KYC and its verification process.
+Let us understand KYC meaning and its verification process.

 What is KYC?

-KYC, or ‘Know Your Customer’, is a process used by financial institutions and businesses to verify the identity of their customers.
-The KYC full form signifies its purpose – ensuring customers are genuine by collecting their identification details.
-The KYC verification process typically involves documents like Aadhaar card, PAN card, passport, or driver’s licence.
-This helps banks and companies confirm the customer’s identity, address, and other essential information.
-KYC is mandatory for opening bank accounts, availing loans, and other financial services.
-It ensures transparency, reduces fraud, and helps companies comply with legal and regulatory standards.
+The KYC verification process typically requires documents like an Aadhaar card, PAN card, passport, or driver’s licence.
+This helps banks and companies validate a customer’s identity, address, and other essential details.
+KYC is mandatory for opening bank accounts, applying for loans, and accessing various financial services.

 What is the importance of KYC?